atticola/clinical-ai-scribe-prompt-library/Prompt Evaluation Library for Clinical AI Scribes.md

 The **tags** in each test case allow modular testing.
 A developer can run the entire suite or filter by tags to focus on certain aspects.
 For instance, after adjusting how the prompt handles medication information, one might run all tests tagged with medication\_logic to see if accuracy improved.
 Similarly, tests tagged red\_flag ensure that any change in how the model handles urgent issues (like suicidal ideation or chest pain) can be validated across relevant scenarios.

 This prompt-evaluation library is **extensible** and not tied to any specific EHR or vendor – new scenarios from other specialties (e.g. oncology, emergency medicine, **etc.**) can be added using the same structure.
 The key is that each test clearly defines a realistic clinical context and the crucial **quality/ safety checks** for that context.
 By systematically evaluating LLM outputs with these criteria, healthcare AI developers can catch errors before deployment and iteratively refine prompts or model behavior.
-In summary, this library provides a **comprehensive, structured QA framework** for clinical AI scribes, ensuring that **LLM-generated notes remain accurate, complete, and safe** across a wide range of 5 3
-high-risk medical scenarios .
+In summary, this library provides a **comprehensive, structured QA framework** for clinical AI scribes, ensuring that **LLM-generated notes remain accurate, complete, and safe** across a wide range of high-risk medical scenarios .

-1 2 5
+Sources:
 A framework to assess clinical safety and hallucination rates of LLMs for medical text

 summarisation | npj Digital Medicine

 https://www.nature.com/articles/s41746-025-01670-7?error=cookies\_not\_supported\&code=770b1329-9c7e-40f5- b9ad-18c719175bcb

-3 4
 How to Write DAP Notes: Definition, Format & Examples

 https://www.getfreed.ai/resources/dap-notes

-10